1040 Fernwood Glendale Rd

 Spartanburg SC 29307

-As the Spartanburg Clinic Director, Ms. Gregory provides program development, training, and supervision services for families in South Carolina.
+As the Director of the Greenville and Spartanburg Clinics, Ms. Gregory provides program development, training, and supervision services for families in South Carolina.
 She also provides supervision, training and support for clinical staff, and oversees the operations of the Spartanburg clinic.

 Ms. Gregory completed her Bachelor’s degree in Music Therapy at the University of Alabama.
 She moved to South Carolina in 2002 to work with the SC Department of Mental Health.
 Seven years later, she joined the Early Autism Project and completed her required clinical coursework in Applied Behavior Analysis at the Florida Institute of Technology under Dr. Jose Martinez-Diaz, BCBA-D. Her mentorship was completed under Sarah Pope, M.S., BCBA and Christie Penland, M.Ed, Ed.S, BCBA, to become a Board Certified Assistant Behavior Analyst.

 Upon becoming a BCaBA, Ms. Gregory worked as a Senior Therapist, coordinating home-based, clinic-based, and school district ABA programs across the Upstate, and conducted Lead Therapist Training to rising staff.
 After seven years of clinical experience, Ms. Gregory completed a Master of Arts degree in Exceptional Education and Applied Behavior Analysis at the University of West Florida and furthered her clinical mentorship under the direction of Jenn Godwin, M.Ed., BCBA, toward becoming a Board Certified Behavior Analyst.
-Ms. Gregory resides in the Upstate.
+She has earned her BCBA credential.

 To all our Parents, As Irma approaches, we’re thinking of you and your families and we’re here to support you, whether through a community initiative and volunteer work or arranging clinic and therapist support to help you get things done.
 As the potential for more severe weather events increases during the fall and the arrival View More